Harpo3/archsimian/README.md

 1. Rate all tracks in MediaMonkey you want to include in this program.
 You should have 2,000 or more for it to work well.
 MediaMonkey should be "auto-organizing" your library and filenames should not have spaces in them.
 Your music library dir tree should look like ->  Drive:/artist/album/song in Windows.

 2. A one-star rating is special in Archsimian.
 Assign one-star in MediaMonkey for new tracks you have not yet rated.
 This tells ArchSimian to include them in the selection process.
-The fields for "Grouping" and "Custom2" are special.
-If you are currently using these fields, you may have to change them (if so, read details).
+The tag fields in MediaMonkey for "Grouping" and "Custom2" are special to ArchSimian, so if you are currently using these fields, you may have to change them (if so, read details).

 3. Assign zero stars in MediaMonkey to exclude tracks from this program.